 If you happen to like gazpacho but want a greener alternative, look no further!
 This super creamy cucumber gazpacho requires just one blender and 10 minutes!
 It’s healthy, light, and SO FRESH!

-Because it’s so hot these days I’m craving mostly fresh meals.
-With that I mind I wanted a refreshing appetizer that would take little time and few ingredients to prepare.
+Because it’s so hot these days, I’m craving mostly fresh meals.
+With that in mind, I wanted a refreshing appetizer that would take little time and few ingredients to prepare.
 Here comes this bright and cold summer soup!
-It requires only 10 basic ingredients and comes together in 10 minutes, let’s say 5 if you are fast enough.
+It requires only 10 basic ingredients and comes together in 10 minutes, let’s say 5, if you are fast enough.

 If you are looking for a vegan pesto recipe, you can find one in my Vegan Pesto Swirl Cream Cheese recipe.